Self-Observation Will Take You Farther Than Anything in Igbo Spirituality

 Self-observation teaches you when to stop, when to continue, and when to change direction.
 It prevents you from fighting battles that are not yours and chasing paths that were never meant for you.

-If you master nothing else in Odinani, master this: Watch yourself.
-Listen to your life.
+If you remember nothing else in Odinani, remember this —> Watch yourself.
+Listen and pay attention to your life.
 Follow your Chi.

 That alone will take you farther than anything else.